AIDynamics/NeoPulse_Examples/Classification/Audio/MusicGenre/README.md

 # Introduction
-These sample .nml files are for training a classification model using audio data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).
+These sample .nml files are for training a classification model using audio data in [NeoPulse® AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

 # Data
 Data for this example is from the [Music Genres Dataset](http://opihi.cs.uvic.ca/sound/genres.tar.gz).
 The dataset features 100 audio samples from 10 music genres.In order to use the build_csv.py script, you will need pip3.
 If you don't already have  it, you can install it using the command